eolweus/IT2810-project-3/README.md

 ## Use of yarn and npm
-Originally, we were only using npm, but due to some weird bug we couldn't squash in our package.json file, we had to switch to using yarn midway.
+Originally, we were only using npm.Due to some weird bug we couldn't squash in our package.json file, we had to switch to using yarn midway.
 We are fully aware that it is not a common practice to use multiple package managers for a single project

 ### Heirarchy